Helping donors give with a

 With more than 18 years of expertise, the Foundation for Appalachian Ohio is a leader in philanthropy and a partner of choice for nonprofits, individuals, and businesses looking to make a positive impact in their communities.
 Funds are professionally managed to safeguard principal and yield a competitive rate of return.
 Each year, a portion of the investment earnings are distributed as grants to community organizations and scholarships for students.

-For more information on the Foundation for Appalachian Ohio, download our Fact Sheet or email our Vice President of Stewardship and Programs, Megan Wanczyk.
+For more information on the Foundation for Appalachian Ohio, download our Fact Sheet or email our Vice President of Communications and Programs, Megan Wanczyk.
 Visit our News & Happenings page to read up on the latest news from FAO.

 FAO Fast Facts